If you’ve been feeling a little more tired than usual and your mood has been off-kilter, a possible culprit could be your hormones.

 Diet

-It’s important to eat 20-30 grams of high-quality and complete protein per day in order to get the amino acids that your body can’t make on its own [7].
-This helps your body produce peptide hormones needed for growth, metabolism, appetite, stress, and reproduction.
+It’s essential to consume 20-30 grams of high-quality, complete protein each day to provide your body with the amino acids it can’t produce on its own [7].
+This supports the production of peptide hormones necessary for functions like growth, metabolism, appetite regulation, stress response, and reproduction.

 Exercise